woozway/LC/Recursion/Recursion.md

         - according to the relationship among a, b, d:
         ![master theorem formula](https://github.com/chopchap/leetcode/blob/main/images/Master%20theorem%20formula.png?raw=true)
         - The conditions for each case correspond to the intuition of whether the work to split problems and combine results (i.e. f(n)) outweighs the work of subproblems (i.e. a * T(n/b)).
+2. Backtracking (**pruning** the recursion tree)
+   - Backtracking is a general algorithm for finding all (or some) solutions (notably Constraint satisfaction problems or CSPs), which incrementally builds candidates to the solution and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot lead to a valid solution.
+   - template:
+        ```python
+        def backtrack(candidate):
+        if find_solution(candidate):
+            output(candidate)
+            return

+        # iterate all possible candidates.
+        for next_candidate in list_of_candidates:
+            if is_valid(next_candidate):
+                # try this partial candidate solution
+                place(next_candidate)
+                # given the candidate, explore further.
+                backtrack(next_candidate)
+                # backtrack
+                remove(next_candidate)
+        ```
+    - notes:
+      - Overall, the enumeration of candidates is done in two levels:
+        - 1). at the first level, the function is implemented as recursion.
+At each occurrence of recursion, the function is one step further to the final solution.
+        - 2). as the second level, within the recursion, we have an iteration that allows us to explore all the candidates that are of the same progress to the final solution.
+      - The backtracking should happen at the level of the iteration within the recursion.
+      - Unlike brute-force search, in backtracking algorithms we are often able to determine if a partial solution candidate is worth exploring further (i.e. `is_valid(next_candidate)`), which allows us to prune the search zones.
+This is also known as the constraint.
+      - There are two symmetric functions that allow us to mark the decision (place(candidate)) and revert the decision (remove(candidate)).